manojp1988/Java/webservices/README.md

 # Spring boot webservices.

 I have used the tutorial from [here](http://www.source4code.info/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) to do the sample.
 ##Important classes.
 	1. MessageDispatcherServlet - this class delivers the request to the class annotated with @Endpoint.
 	2. Wsdl11Definition - This helps generates the wsdl.
 	3. @Endpoint, @PayloadRoot @EnableWs are important annotations.

+I have used [this](https://blog.krecan.net/2010/06/07/spring-ws-security-on-both-client-and-server/) tutorial to secure the soap service.